 Fragrances abound in the beauty and personal care aisles because many consumers seek that extra pop.
-Soaps are no exception, but if your skin irritates easily, switching to an unscented soap might just be the game-changer you need.
+Soaps are no exception, but if your skin irritates easily, switching to an unscented soap or an unscented lotion might just be the game-changer you need.

 Because the best unscented soaps aren’t focused on changing your smell, they simply aim to moisturize and cleanse your skin, leaving it healthier and smoother.